spin-unit/spin-unit.github.io/_projects/2020-shrinking-pilot.markdown

 external_url:
 return_path: /work/data
 description: A resaerch pilot to explore new data sources to map building vacancies.
-question: What are the reliable data sources to map shrinkage?
+question: When mapping shrinkage, what kinds of and sources of data should we use?
 ---

 In 2018 the Ministry of Finance started to received dozens unwanted apartments of apartments from people in East Estonia.
 The debate on shrinking cities was already open, but this became a turning point and a surprise, particularly given that at the time, interest rates were low, and housing prices were on a steady rise - 5,7% year-on-year.
 This phenomenon spun a new investigation branch in Estonia, focusing on the relationships between demographic change and the built environment.